wilsonliaows/docs/_docs/workflow-docs.markdown

 From the approver's view, these fields will show up in the task as follows.

 ![Pending Peopletask example 1](/_uploads/peopletask-docs/pending_peopletask_example1.png)
 ![Pending Peopletask example 2](/_uploads/peopletask-docs/pending_peopletask_example2.png)

-## Using People Task as the approver
+## Using People Task as an approver

 ### Approver view
 The approver has to login to the People Task portal to view the tasks pending their approval.